evert/evert.github.com/resume.md

 I also helped mentor other developers, and act as a technical lead.

-In April 2017 Turnstyle got acquired by Yelp, and I subsequently moved to San Francisco in October.
+In April 2017 Turnstyle got acquired by Yelp, and I subsequently moved to San Francisco in October 2017.

-Although my role hasn't changed that much, I helped onboard a quickly growing development team, and working with the needs and requirements of a much larger corporation, including integrating our existing systems and culture with Yelp's.
+There I helped onboard a quickly growing development team, and working with the needs and requirements of a much larger corporation, including integrating our existing systems and culture with Yelp's.

 ### Co-Founder/CTO fruux, Germany + UK — 2011 - 2015